A Review of Basic Statistics

 Practical work may be done in: Excel, Minitab, R, SAS, SPSS, Stata

-Follow-on Courses: Regression Analysis - A Hands-on Approach; Introduction to Analysis of Variance (ANOVA); and What Sample Size Do I Need?
+Follow-on Courses: Regression Models - A Hands-on Approach; Introduction to Analysis of Variance (ANOVA); Sample Size Determination using Excel; and What Sample Size Do I Need?